Mårten Söderblom Saarela

-My research interests include the history of scholarship in the Qing empire (1644–1911).
-I'm working on a dissertation on lexicography and phonology in China's long eighteenth century, looking primarily at Manchu dictionaries and Manchu-inspired theoretical treatises on language.
+My research interests include the history of scholarship, education, and the study of language in the Qing empire (1644–1911).
+I'm working on a dissertation on lexicography and phonology covering the late seventeenth century to the last decades of the dynasty, looking primarily at Manchu dictionaries and Manchu-inspired theoretical treatises on language.

-Before coming to Princeton, I studied first in Paris, but transferred to Stockholm and eventually received a B.A. in French with a minor in Chinese from Stockholm University.
-I then went to China where I worked, studied at Tongji University in Shanghai, and traveled for close to two years.
-After receiving an M.A. in Sinology from the School of Oriental and African Studies (London), I spent one year studying Korean, first for one semester at my Swedish alma mater and then for five months at Hankuk University of Foreign Studies in Seoul.
+As an undergraduate, I studied at Université de la Sorbonne Nouvelle-Paris 3 before transferring to Stockholm University, where I earned a B.A. in French with a minor in Chinese.
+Next, I went to China for about two years, working, studying at Tongji University, and traveling.
+I then completed an M.A. in Sinology from the School of Oriental and African Studies.
+Following this, I studied Korean for a year, first for one semester at my Swedish alma mater and then for five months at Hankuk University of Foreign Studies in Seoul.